 - An inventory of recently opened files that use VBA macros.

 - A VBA macro compatibility assessment of files from specified folders or network shares.

 You can assess an individual device, a collection of devices, or a collection of documents.

 There are different ways you can deploy and run the Readiness Toolkit within your organization without significant planning or investment in time.
 The Readiness Toolkit does not require database infrastructure, but you can export report data to SQL Server to create interactive Power BI reports for high scale reporting and custom analysis.

 While the Readiness Toolkit is designed for on-premises use, add-in adoption information, which is optional, requires access to a publicly available web service.
-If you can't use this web service in your environment, you can find third party add-in adoption information on the Ready for Modern Desktop website.

 For more information, see Use the Readiness Toolkit to assess application compatibility for Microsoft 365 Apps.

 Microsoft 365 Apps readiness features in Configuration Manager (current branch)

 If you have at least Version 1902 of Microsoft Endpoint Configuration Manager (current branch), we recommend using Configuration Manager for assessing application compatibility and readiness for Microsoft 365 Apps in your organization.